Become a PI

-To become a PI, you have to prove that you know how to safely and confidently operate the tools and equipment that we use every day.
+To become a PI, you have to demonstrate that you know how to safely and confidently operate the tools and equipment that we use every day.
 We use our skills checklist as a way to keep track of your experience on our tools.
 Don't get too intimidated if you don't know the terminology in this checklist yet, we are here to teach you how to use these tools!

 Now that you know the basics of operating our tools and equipment, it's time to demonstrate what all you've picked up!
 When you are ready to show us your skills, let the PI on duty know that you'll be doing the checklist.
 If you can make the test part correctly and safely, the PI will sign off on your checklist.
 If you don't quite get it, the PI will retrain you and invite you to retry the test the next day.
 Some tests build upon parts produced in other tests, so check with this flow chart to make sure you don't try to do them out of order!